manchuck/demo-sms-voice-node-trivia/README.md

 - Games will be written to a local file (`games.json`)
 - SMS Messages will be streamed into a file (`particpants.txt`)
-- When using the `Text the Audience` feature, the application will update the URLS for the Vonage Application
+- When using the `Text the Audience` feature, the application will update the URLS for the Vonage Application to include the game Id.
+This means that you cannot run two games at the same time using the same Vonage Application